Your privacy is important to Truckstop.

 - Research and Development.
 To conduct research and development, compile analytics, conduct industry and market research, develop new products and services, and other purposes consistent with our legitimate business needs;

 - Corporate Transactions.
-We process personal data in the in the context of a merger, sale of our assets, financing or acquisition of all or a portion of our business to another company, or other corporate transactions;
+To process personal data in connection with a merger, sale of our assets, financing or acquisition of all or a portion of our business to another company, or other corporate transactions;

 - Events and Offers.
 To facilitate events, contests, promotions and sweepstakes, and process and deliver entries, rewards, and prizes;